XimonMattheusPSoledad/CS-Final-Project/README.md

-This is a Laboratory on Module 7
+This is a Laboratory Exercise on Modules 1 - 14

 The topics covered in this activity are everything